 Class 4.3 - Substances Which In Contact With Water Emit Dangerous Gases

-Class 4.3 dangerous goods and flammable liquids are also incompatible.
-These two classes of dangerous goods shouldn’t be kept together.
-Class 4.3 dangerous goods and flammable liquids have the potential to react dangerously and harm people and property.
-If these two incompatible substances must be kept in a common dangerous goods store, they shall be segregated by a distance of least 5 metres.
+Class 4.3 dangerous goods and flammable liquids shouldn’t be kept together.
+Class 4.3 dangerous goods and flammable liquids have the potential to harm people and property, complicating fire response with radiant heat.

 Class 5.1 - Oxidising Agents

 Oxidising agents and flammable liquids have the potential to react dangerously.
 If flammable liquids are going to combust, they require a continuous supply of oxygen.
 In a combustion reaction, oxidising agents provide the necessary oxygen for flammable liquids to combust.
-Oxidising agents and flammable liquids must never be kept in a common store.
+Oxidising agents and flammable liquids must never be kept in a common store due to the risk of reactivity.
+Vapours and spills must be controlled and kept separated due to this reactivity issue.

 Class 5.2 - Organic Peroxides